ForNetCode/spa-server/README.md

 #### version 1.x
 - [x] more doc(how to update static files)
-- [x] rewrite Dockerfile to reduce docker images size
+- [x] rewrite Dockerfile to reduce docker image size
 - [ ] cache improve(big file ignore config option and if-range header support)
 - [ ] more log for debug and trace
 - [ ] refactor for test